bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

 ## Dec 7, 2025 -- Housing wealth paper accepted at the JME!
 After hard work from our team and great feedback from referees and editors, we finally have an accepted article in the JME.
-Keep an eye out for ``The housing wealth effect: Quasi-experimental evidence'' in print.
+Keep an eye out for "The housing wealth effect: Quasi-experimental evidence" in print.

 ## Nov 11, 2025 -- Another Norges Bank WP :D
 My great co-authors and I have put together a WP of one of my dissertation chapters: What do 12 billion card transactions say about house prices and consumption?
 Check it out at [https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/](https://www.norges-bank.no/en/news-events/publications/Working-Papers/2025/wp-152025/)